American Utopias and Dystopias

 Beschreibung: “‘If only’ – that is the Utopian key-note,” states H. G. Wells (1939) while talking about speculative narratives and then adds somewhat wistfully, “They are… shadows of light thrown by darkness”.
 In other words, utopian and dystopian imaginaries are born of discontent and seek to redress what they see as gross injustices in their present.
 Frederick Douglass (1864) sees such a utopian moment as the mainstay of cultural and literary expression: “Poets, prophets and reformers are all picture-makers – ….
 They see what ought to be by the reflection of what is, and endeavor to remove the contradiction”.
 Viewed through this prism, American utopias and dystopias are corrective mirrors of contemporary societies, as they are indeed the reminders of past promises and warnings of impending futures.
 In this course in American studies, we will first address the salience of utopian and dystopian thought and imagination in the United States and then take up a selection of speculative narratives in fiction from early twentieth century to the present and examine their multiple functions.

 In order to take and enjoy this class, you should be willing to read, analyze, and discuss historical, analytical and filmic texts, as well as texts of narrative fiction.
 Please note that this course can be taken as either a Literary Studies or a Cultural Studies course.
 Furthermore, this seminar is recommended for fourth and fifth semester students of English and American Studies, as it builds on students’ sound awareness and understanding of critical approaches to the study of literature.

-A selection of other primary texts will be appended soon.
-However, if you wish to participate in this class, please procure and read the following novel:
+If you wish to participate in this class, please procure and read copies of the following novels: